Military sociology: Theory and methodology

 Military sociology reflects the diversity of methods employed by sociology itself.
 These include large-scale data analysis, participant observation, social network analysis, survey research, comparative history, case studies etc. The methods of military sociology also include philosophical perspectives and arguments.

 Contemporary military sociology

 Contemporary military sociology is primarily a result of the World War II and Cold War.
 These events initiated the systematic study of military sociology, though it stands to reason that the relationship between the military and society would predate these events.
 The dismantling of the Soviet Union, the trauma of the terrorist attack on 11 September 2001 and the subsequent wars in Afghanistan and Iraq also dramatically affected the field of military sociology.
-There are numerous topics within military sociology, and it is important to note that its scope is not exclusively limited to the military institution itself or to its members.
-Rather, military sociology encompasses areas such as civilian-military relations and the relationship between the military and other military groups or governmental agencies.
+There are numerous topics within military sociology and its scope is not exclusively limited to the military institution itself or to its members.
+Military sociology encompasses areas such as civilian-military relations and the relationship between the military and other military groups or governmental agencies.

 Other topics within military sociology include: